 For all its uniformity and until recently, frankly tired demeanour, I love the Estadio Ramón Sánchez Pizjuán.
 You see this stadium has an aura about it, that when full, makes it one of Europe’s most intimidating arenas.
 Add to that the sleek lines of the roof and the brilliant contrast between the green of the pitch, the red & white of the seats and the deep azure of the Andalucian sky and you have one sexy stadium.
 It’s not just me and the faithful of Sevilla Fútbol Club who like the stadium, La Selección is also rather fond of it, although one suspects that this has more to do with their unbeaten record here, rather than appreciation of its sartorial elegance.

 During the summer of 2015, Sevilla decided that their home needed major refurbishment.
-All 43,000 seats were replaced and arranged to form club insignia and slogans (as well as sponsor logos!).
+All 43,000 seats were replaced and the new seats formed the club insignia and slogans (as well as sponsor logos!).
 New media facilities, mixed zone, medical area & club store were also added in time for the start of the 2015-16 season.
 Phase two of the revamp saw the outside of the stadium clad in a mesh (as at Valencia’s Mestalla) that feature images of the club’s trophies, legends and a tribute to Antonio Puerta, the midfielder who passed away during a match at the Sánchez Pizjuán in 2007.
 In the summer of 2018, further changes were made to the lower tier, which saw some vomitories closed and another 950 seats added.